Manchester, South Junction and Altrincham Railway: Construction

 Manchester London Road railway station (now Piccadilly) was opened on 8 May 1842.
 London Road was the terminus for two trunk lines approaching the city from the south and east: the Manchester and Birmingham Railway from Stockport and Crewe, and the Sheffield, Ashton-under-Lyne and Manchester Railway, which at that point ran only as far as Godley, but would eventually be extended to Sheffield via the Woodhead route.

 Even in the early days, it was clear that the dead-end terminal at London Road would need to be connected to the other railway lines serving Manchester.
 The Manchester & Birmingham and the Sheffield, Ashton-under-Lyne & Manchester companies proposed an extension of their lines which would skirt the southern part of Manchester city centre on a 1+1/2 mi viaduct, and join the Liverpool and Manchester Railway at Ordsall Lane in Salford.
 This was promoted as the South Junction Line.
 A branch line was also proposed, leaving the South Junction line at Castlefield (west of today's Deansgate station) and following the Bridgewater Canal to Altrincham.
 The Manchester South Junction and Altrincham Railway Act 1845 (8 & 9 Vict. c. cxi) received royal assent on 21 July 1845.

 The engineers were Joseph Locke, George W. Buck and William Baker.
 Contracts were let on 23 October 1845 to David Bellhouse (Note: Perhaps the son of David Bellhouse.) (for the South Junction) and John Brogden (for the Altrincham Branch).
 After some haggling over the price of land and other matters, a report of actual construction was presented on 30 October 1846.
 However work was then suspended as the company had run out of money.
-A public offering of five-year bonds at 5% per annum raised only £50,000 so a further act of Parliament (passed on 22 July 1848) was required to increase the capital by £250,000 to £650,000.
+A public offering of five-year bonds at 5% per annum raised only £50,000 so a further act of Parliament, the Manchester South Junction and Altrincham Railway (Station Enlargement, &c.)
+Act 1848 (11 & 12 Vict. c. lviii), passed on 22 July 1848, was required to increase the capital by £250,000 to £650,000.
 The two owning companies each provided half of this amount.
 On 20 January 1849, a viaduct near Oxford Road collapsed as the scaffolding was removed.
 Three men died and two were injured.
 Five days later the two adjacent arches failed without injury.
 The accepted reason was slow setting of the mortar in wet weather.

 The line between Manchester Oxford Road and Altrincham opened to both goods and passenger traffic on Friday 20 July 1849.
 The South Junction portions from London Road to Oxford Road and from Castlefield Junction to Ordsall Lane opened on 1 August 1849.
 On 22 September 1849 the line was extended southwards a short distance to Bowdon, using a temporary station.